abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Authority Delegation

 Authority Delegation is a way of delegating the responsibility of the current user to a different user(s) for a limited time.
-Thus, a user can be switched to the delegated user's/users' account and perform actions on their behalf.
+Thus, a user can be switched to the delegated users' account and perform actions on their behalf.

 This version introduces support for the **Authority Delegation** in the [Account Module](https://docs.abp.io/en/commercial/latest/modules/account).
 You can check the following gif for a demonstration: